-Westchester, Putnam, Rockland and Orange counties have Emergency Operations Centers (EOCs) staffed with personnel to assess the potential off-site effects of the incident.
-County EOCs dispatch field radiological monitoring teams that independently measure levels of radioactivity within the 10-mile EPZ.
-Personnel from the emergency planning organization in each county participate in a full-scale, federally evaluated exercise once every two years.
-This exercise is evaluated for FEMA for off-site responses, and by the NRC for Entergy's on-site response.
-In alternate years, the counties participate in state-coordinated drills to maintain their preparedness and train new staff.
+Westchester, Putnam, Rockland, and Orange counties have Emergency Operations Centers (EOCs) staffed with personnel to assess the potential off-site effects of the emergency.
+County EOCs dispatch radiological monitoring teams who independently measure levels of radioactivity within the 10-mile EPZ.
+Personnel from the emergency planning organization in each county participate in a full-scale, federally-evaluated exercise once every 2 years.
+This exercise is evaluated by the Federal Emergency Management Agency (FEMA) for off-site responses, and by the NRC for Entergy’s on-site response.
+In alternate years, the counties participate in New York State-coordinated drills to maintain their preparedness and train new staff.

 County plans call for the activation of their EOCs when Entergy declares an Alert of higher incident classification at Indian Point.
 All four counties have provisions to be notified by Entergy as soon as any emergency classification is made at the site.
 Westchester, Putnam, Rockland and Orange County emergency managers and county executives can activate their EOCs at any time they determine it is necessary.